Never Knowing Fatigue

 Getting money felt good, but chasing the buck was not his chief passion.
 Deep in his bones was a memory of sitting near the fire as a boy listening to his elders talk of noble and defiant deeds.
 He articulated his idealism in 1868, at age 33, writing a private note to himself with instructions to quit business within two years, get an education, become a crusading newspaper publisher, and change the world for the better.
 Further dalliance with filthy lucre, he said, would be degrading.
 This plan didn’t work out – the money kept pouring in; he couldn’t just walk away from it – but he never forgot the note.

 Danger accompanied their work.
-Captain Jones survived the Battles of Fredericksburg and Chancellorsville but was killed in a furnace accident in 1889 at age 50.
+Capt.
+Bill survived the Battles of Fredericksburg and Chancellorsville but was killed in a furnace accident in 1889 at age 50.

 Carnegie had a complicated attitude toward his men.
 On the one hand, he was a proud son of the working class, receptive to certain enlightened policies, such as the steel industry’s first eight-hour day, created by his company in 1877.
 At the same time, he was lashed by the need to trim costs.
 This brought out his inner martinet.

 In 1892 he approved a plan to destroy a steelworker’s union at his Homestead mill near Pittsburgh.
 This was in the days before unions were protected by law, when they were regarded by many capitalists as the first wave of socialism, threatening not only profits but the republic.
 Pinkerton guards opened fire on Homestead strikers in July of 1892; all told, at least 10 people died, including strikers and detectives.

 Carnegie hadn’t expected armed conflict and was horrified by it.
 He was traveling overseas when the shooting broke out, but he was the responsible party.
 People asked why he out of the country when a troublesome situation was brewing.